thereiswaldo/jeremywalsh.ca/_posts/2022-03-12-pacing-strategy-for-running-around-the-bay.md

 #### Even Pace/Even Effort

 The simplest of the pacing strategies are even pace, and even effort.
 Even pacing simple means to run the same pace throughout the race.
 It's a good strategy for a flat course, but can be near impossible to replicate on a hilly course.
 The alternative is even effort, where an exertion level is kept constant, as pace is slowed on uphills and increased on downhills.
 This is a good simple heuristic, but can be difficult to follow in a race.
 Unless one is diligently heart rate or power training, it's difficult to start and maintain an effort throughout a race.
+Thankfully, there are some guidelines for running at even effort.

-At a slightly higher complexity level are the rules developed from two of the most infamous studies on the subject.
+First there are the rules developed from two of the most infamous studies on the subject.

 #### Jack Daniels